UPEN-Thaitiel/html-tutoring-session-thaitiel-upen/README.md

 # HTML Tutoring Session
-## Complete the HTML code pert the instructions in the code files and match the goal PDFs styles.
+### Complete the HTML code per the instructions in the code files and match the goal PDFs styles.